 Tournament days can be long days.
 Depending on your start time you could be at your tournament site for 10+ hours.
 To make the day a success make sure your team members and their parents are aware of this.
 It is important students get plenty of rest the evening before.
 Lunch and snack items are available for purchase at the tournament site.
 You are also welcome to bring in food, snacks and beverages as well.
 A cooler full of water and "healthier" snack items is a great idea.
 Try to have them save the junk food for after your challenges.
 Kids may need some down time but make sure they spend part of the day watching other teams perform challenges.
 We love to fill our TCM teams rooms with other TCM teams cheering them on.
 When you check in the morning of your challenge you will recieve a packet.
 In the packet will be a schedule with all the teams challenge times.
 Watching other teams is a great way to see what other challenges are like, who know maybe you will try something new next year.
 While TCM teams do dress alike with our t-shirts we encourage some individuality as well.
 Many teams create or buy matching hats, capes or other fun wearables to identify themselves as a "team".
 DI tournaments are one of the few places you can be extremely creative with your appearance and be applauded for it.
 Some teams have part of their performance costumes they can wear during the day.
 For others it is a completely separate item they use at tournaments.
 Some teams create something new each year, others teams has success when they wore a certain item so they use it at every tournament.

 At the tournament there will be MANY Destination Imagination items available for sale.
 T-shirts, sweatshirts, long sleeved shirts, hats and pins to name a few.
 Many students collect pins each year. (see photos below).
 These same items are also available for purchase at the State Tournament.
 However, you will not know if your team is advancing to the State Tournament until the closing ceremony during the Regional Tournament.
 (The sales booth closes right before the closing ceremony.)
 If your students progress on to Global Finals pin trading becomes a BIG part of the experience.
-At the sales booth they accept cash and credit cards.(if your student advances to Global Finals you will have the opportunity to purchase pins sets when before you go to Tennessee)
+At the sales booth they accept cash and credit cards.(if your student advances to Global Finals you will have the opportunity to purchase pins sets when before you go to Kansas City)